abhineet123/MTF/ReadMe.md

 		    - the NT implementation of NN only works with GNN since FLANN library needs its object to be templated on the AM;
 	    - `nn=0` will disable the templated implementation of NN search method (enabled by default).
 		    - should be specified if FLANN is not available
-		    - only matters if the previous option is not specified
 		    - FLANN has some compatibility issues under Windows so this is disabled by default;
 	    - `feat=1` will enable the Feature tracker (disabled by default).
 		    -  this uses functionality in the [nonfree](http://docs.opencv.org/2.4/modules/nonfree/doc/nonfree.html) module of OpenCV so this should be [installed too](http://stackoverflow.com/a/31097788).